ammarhakim/gkyl-doc/source/quickstart/introduction.rst

      return (den/math.sqrt(2*math.pi*vtSq))*math.exp(-v2/(2*vtSq))
   end

-This Preamble typically consists of a declaration of the Gkeyll 'App' to be used (in this case VlasovMaxwell), and a specification of a number of user input parameters and simple derived quantities.
+The Preamble typically consists of a line loading the Gkeyll plasma 'App' to be used (in this case VlasovMaxwell), and a specification of a number of user input parameters and simple derived quantities.
 One can also create user-defined functions, like :code:`maxwellian1D` in this case, which may be used in the preamble or in the Gkeyll